Couples Counseling with Larry Schwab, M.F.T., L.M.F.T.

-Couples Counseling with Larry Schwab, M.F.T., L.M.F.T.**

->

-> Give support for your partner’s goals.
+Give support for your partner’s goals.

-> Consider Investing in a Long Session of Couples Counseling.
+Consider Investing in a Long Session of Couples Counseling.

-> Meet for a half-day or a full day.
+Meet for a half-day or a full day.
 Dive in and focus on your relationship in a serious way.
 Learn more about how to change.
 Give your partnership the intense work it deserves.
-Appoiontments – Fridays or weekends – half day or full day.
+Appointments – Fridays or weekends – half day or full day.

-> Mr. Schwab will help you take advantage of health insurance by issuing a receipt that can be used to make out-of-network claims
+Mr. Schwab will help you take advantage of health insurance by issuing a receipt that can be used to make out-of-network claims

-> Take the first step towards a better relationship.
+Take the first step towards a better relationship.

-> Larry Schwab sees clients at his office in Media PA.
+Larry Schwab sees clients at his office in Media PA.

-> - His Media PA offices are conveniently located at:
+- His Media PA offices are conveniently located at: